-- 2.1 Installing the Front Wheel - 1.
-Remove the plastic dropout protector from the metal shipping axle.
-(Fig. 6) - 2.
-Unscrew and remove the metal shipping axle from the fork dropouts. use photo attached.
+2.1 Installing the Front Wheel

+- 1. Remove the plastic dropout protector from the metal shipping axle (Fig. 6). - 2.
+Unscrew and remove the metal shipping axle from the fork dropouts.
+Use photo attached.
 You can discard or save this device in case you ship or transport your bike with the front wheel removed.
 Suggest you inflate the tire to make centering the wheel in the fork easier (point 4 below). - 3.
 Loosen the axle nuts on the front wheel.
 Lift the front of the bike and insert the front wheel into the fork dropouts (a helper can make this easier).
-Insert the tab of the safety washers into the small holes on the outside of the fork dropouts.
-(Fig. 7) - 4.
+Insert the tab of the safety washers into the small holes on the outside of the fork dropouts (some suspension forks to not have a hole.
+For these make sure the nut is fully seated in the dropout reses (Fig. 7). - 4.
 Inspect the wheel to make sure it is centered in the fork.
-Tighten each axle nut a little at a time (15mm or adjustable wrench), alternating between sides, until each axle nut is properly tightened.
+Tighten each axle nut a little at a time (17mm or adjustable wrench), alternating between sides until each axle nut is properly tightened.